The research

 $13,667

-average annual home services spend in 2024 — up 8% year-over-year.
+average annual home services spend in 2024 — up 8% year-over-year, most of it unplanned.

 Source: Angi State of Home Spending 2024